1. The time she dissed both Bush and Obama

 5. The time she had a real zinger for sore losers

-You probably all remember when US goalkeeper Hope Solo last week accused the Swedes of being "cowards" after they knocked the Americans out of the Olympics.
-Sundhage simply replied: "I don't give a crap.
-I'm going to Rio, she's going home."
+You probably all remember when US goalkeeper Hope Solo accused the Swedes of being “cowards” after they knocked the Americans out of the 2016 Olympics in Rio de Janeiro.
+Sundhage simply replied: “I don't give a crap.
+I'm going to Rio, she's going home.”
 Well played, Sundhage.
 Well played.

 “I'm going to Rio.
 She's going home.”
 Photo: Suvad Mrkonjic/TT